5 Reasons You Need Microcontainers

 To use a different version of a language, change the tag.
 For example, use iron/node:4.1 or iron/node:0.12.
 You can find all the version tags for reach language on Docker Hub:

 - Node tags are here: https://hub.docker.com/r/iron/node/tags/

 - Find links to other Docker Hub tags from the iron-io/dockers repo.

 How to Build and Package for All Languages

-This probably isn’t luck anymore, but we also have examples of using the above base images for most major languages here:
+IronWorker has examples of using the above base images for most major languages here:

 No Going Back

-Just used your “tiny image” technique on one of my golang repos.
-Its awesome! thanks for the great post. shrunk it down to 5mb amazing. — Harlow Ward @ Clearbit
+- Just used your “tiny image” technique on one of my golang repos.
+It's awesome!
+Thanks for the great post.
+Shrunk it down to 5MB.
+Amazing. — Harlow Ward @ Clearbit